Scholarships and Loans

 Scholarships and grants offer funding that you do not have to repay, which translates to less money that you have to borrow.
 Eligibility may be dependent on your financial need, academic achievement, and/or affiliation with certain organizations or be contingent upon a service obligation.
 Start your research well in advance of your application to medical school to ensure that you identify scholarships that fit your needs and interests and can meet early application deadlines.

-Also check online for scholarships.
-Web sites such as FastWeb(www.fastweb.com) and the U.S. Department of Education(www.ed.gov) contain scholarships databases that can help you find opportunities.
+Check online for scholarships.
+Websites such as FastWeb(www.fastweb.com) and the U.S. Department of Education(www.ed.gov) contain scholarships databases that can help you find opportunities.
 Avoid companies or organizations that require a fee or make guarantees to help you identify a specific amount of money in scholarship aid.
 Other connections to pursue might include your local hospital or church, local businesses, and the government.
+Below are some possible sources of funds.

 Contact local hospitals and ask to speak to a staff member in the human resources department about scholarship opportunities.
 Some hospitals and their foundations offer scholarships to medical students or financial aid in the form of tuition assistance in exchange for a specific number of years of employment after completion of residency.